pnxtech/hydra/README.md

 > ☕ This project was named after [Hydra](https://en.wikipedia.org/wiki/Hydra_(Dungeons_%26_Dragons)), a mythical multi-headed beast from Greek and Roman mythology.
 > Each head capable of acting independently while achieving an objective.
 That plays nicely with the idea of multiple processes working to provide a service.

-While Hydra is implemented for NodeJS, the functionality it enables can be implemented for other platforms.
-The core intermediary service dependency is on a shared Redis instance or cluster such as Amazon's ElasticCache.
+While Hydra is implemented for NodeJS, the functionality it enables can be implemented for other platforms. ***The core service dependency is on a shared Redis instance or cluster such as Amazon's ElasticCache***.
+To learn more about Redis see [Redis.io](http://redis.io)

 As a Node module, Hydra provides drop-in functionality which is designed to address the following microservice concerns: